Azure/data-api-builder/docs/SchemaParsingDesignDoc.md

 * In `EnrichDatabaseSchemaWithTableMetadata()`
     * _foreach_ `entity` in `RuntimeConfig.Entities`
         * Parse Source: add to Map<tableName, schemName>
+        * Parsing can be done using this logic: `https://msdata.visualstudio.com/Database%20Systems/_git/SqlRestApi?path=/SqlREST/Utils/ParamParser.cs`
     * _sqlMetadataProvider.PopulateTableDefinitionAsync(`Map[tableName].`schemaName, tableName, tableDefinition)
     * form 2 lists, one of schemaName and one of tableName with same ordering
     * invoke `PopulateForeignKeyDefinitionAsync()` with these lists added as arguments